 What Can I Do With This Degree?

 The world of cartooning offers a significant breadth of employment opportunities based on your preferred style or genre.
-You may work as a print illustrator or as a digital animator for television, video game and film animation companies.
+You may work as a print illustrator or digital animator for television, video game and film animation companies.
 Several other industries, such as advertising, greeting cards and children's books, also require expert cartoonists.
 Your role in any of these industries may include drawing, editing or concept development.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: